 person-she’snot really on earth, but I also wanted an actress who could be both a warrior and a mother as I wanted to show a super heroine who is also a mother which is rarely shown on cinema as if those two states were incompatible.

-This was our first film screened and I worried it might spoil me for the rest of the festival.
+This was our first film screened, and I worried it might spoil me for the rest of the festival.
 Directed by British director/producer Sarah Gavron, one of many female filmmakers in this year’s festival, Rocks tells the story of a London teen who finds herself alone in caring for her younger brother as her depressive mother abandons them both.
 The remarkable fact?
-This cast was unknown: almost all newcomers; non-actors coming together as a year-long volunteer workshop that resulted in a script that sizzles.
+This cast was unknown: almost all newcomers and non-actors came together as a year-long volunteer workshop resulting in a sizzling script.
 The diverse cast sparkles: their joy on stage at the film’s premiere was contagious.
 This film was one of ten (including Proxima) vying for the Platform

 The Sound of Metal

 British actor Riz Ahmed is the star of this terrific film, another Platform contender at the festival: it would have been my pick to win the Platform prize.
-Ahmed, who spent six months prior to the film’s shoot learning to play the drums AND become proficient at sign language, is Ruben, a former addict and musician who loses his hearing in the beginning scenes.
+Ahmed spent six months before the film’s shoot learning to play the drums AND become proficient at sign language.
+He is Ruben, a former addict and musician who loses his hearing in the beginning scenes.
 Ahmed delivers a performance that is not as showy as other festival faves like Joaquin

 Our Lady of the Nile